FinalAngel/classjs/docs/src/class_api/methods.rst

 Class.noConflict()
 ==================

-``(returns Class)`` - Removes the Class object from the window object and restores what was there before class.js was loaded.
+``(returns Class)`` - Removes the class object from the window object and restores what was there before class.js was loaded.

 Using class.js with multiple libraries::